 This beach is rather different from the previous ones because it is long, rather wide and rather wild.
 Here the waves come to break and make the happiness of the surfers.
 The bathing will not be really favourable there except during the calm days of the summer, but it is pleasant to come to walk there.

 Shipwreck's Beach is also the start of the famous Maha'ulepu Heritage Trail, which we'll tell you about a little later.

 The Spouting Horn

-It's a kind of geyser formed as a result of a cavity in the basaltic soil, which expels seawater at the rhythm of the waves that rush into it.
-On days when the ocean is rough, the water jet can rise up to 15 meters.
+It's a kind of geyser formed by a cavity in the basaltic soil, which expels sea water at the rhythm of the waves that rush in.
+On days when the ocean is agitated, the jet of water can rise up to 15 metres.

 Old Koloa Town

 North of Poipu is the small town of Old Koloa Town.
 Without any real point of interest, the city is still pleasant to cross with its superb Banyan Trees and small shops.